numbersprotocol/fb-json2table/README.md

 the example above turns JSON files in your `PATH_OF_JSON` into table-like DataFrame. and you will be able to start analyzing content in the `df`.

+Please note!
+If your data contains special characters or non-English words, you will need to handle the encoding properly before you can analyze it.

 # More introduction about fb-json2table